 For example, in the case, Moynihan v.
 Moynihan whereby a propositus, who had left the UK to avoid arrest on serious fraud charges had at his death acquired a domicile of choice in The Philippines.

-People who moved/ran away from their domicile of origin due to various reasons such as political problems tend to acquire new domiciles which mostly they news intended/counted to but due to such problems, they one left with no alternative.
+People who moved/ran away from their domicile of origin due to various reasons such as political problems tend to acquire new domiciles which mostly the new intended/counted to but due to such problems, they are left with no alternative.

 The relationship between domicile and other connecting factors

 As pointed out above connecting factors include domicile, nationality, and residence.
 Here I will explore the connection and relationship that exists between domiciles and the other two connecting factors, which are nationality and residence.

 Since domicile means a permanent home of a person, it follows that one cannot be said to have a permanent home without an actual or physical presence in the place in question.
 And for the purpose of the law, residence means physical presence in a particular country.

 Cooton LJ in Re Marret observed that; The law as I understand it is this, that the domicile of origin clings to a man unless he has acquired a domicile of choice by residence in another place with an intention of making it his permanent place of residence.

 One cannot be said to be domiciled in a particular country without establishing whether he is a resident of that given country.